 I wish I could have had a dinner with Caroline Blackwood.
 She’s my literary heroine, immensely beautiful and fascinating, and through the course of a dinner could easily have drunk and smoked more than me - not an easy feat.

 An artwork or exhibition that took my breath away:

-When I was 18 I saw a show at Gagosian of works by Anselm Kiefer.
+When I was 18 I saw a show of works by Anselm Kiefer.
 It was the first time an exhibition of a contemporary artist had a profound impact on me.
-The works in the show included several massive shadow boxes filled with birch trees, layered atop his impasto canvases.
+The works included several massive shadow boxes filled with birch trees, layered atop his impasto canvases.
 Never had I seen history so visually apparent in an abstract way.
-When I was in boarding school, Sally Mann, an alumnus of my school, came to speak and show some of her latest body of work.
+When I was in boarding school, Sally Mann, an alumnus of my school, came to speak and showed some of her latest work.
 Her series ‘Deep South’, haunting images of the decayed grander of the American south, is the visual personification of a Faulkner novel - the southern gothic come alive.
 I’ve always been drawn to the aesthetic of loss, something which was intrinsic in both of these shows.

 A new artist or designer whose work excites me:

-Esme Hodsoll, is a an English artist, about my age, who is brilliant beyond measure.
+Esme Hodsoll is an English artist, about my age, who is brilliant beyond measure.